COMSOC-Community/comsoc-website/README.md

 This is useful to serve old COMSOC Workshop websites for instance.

+Note that Server Side Includes like `<!--#include file="header.html" -->` are not supported.
+If you have a website that uses them, you should first flatten it.

 ## Development

 The website is developped in Jekyll to provide easy integration with the GitHub tools.